JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

     - Repeat verification steps completed for the Footer on previous pages.
     - Confirm that the Footer is identical on all html pages.

-5. Review all functionality and responsiveness on my mobile phone and tablet for the SuperUser Pages and confirm that everything on this page is correct.
+5. Review all functionality and responsiveness on my mobile phone and tablet for the SuperUser Page and confirm that everything on this page is correct.

 #### Additional HTML Pages